 We arrived in Birdsville on Monday, 19 June, after leaving home on Sunday, 4 June.
-We always camp on the Town Common, located south-east of the town, where there are no facilities apart from water taps spaced every hundred metres.
+We always camp on the Town Common, situated south-east of the town, where there are no facilities apart from water taps every hundred metres.

 .jpg)

-The Common is quite distant from the town and can comfortably accommodate several thousand vans without feeling crowded, similar to a caravan park.
-The water comes from the Great Artesian Basin system, which stretches 2032 km in length and 1450 km in width.
+The Common is quite far from the town and can comfortably hold several thousand vans without feeling crowded, similar to a caravan park.
+The water comes from the Great Artesian Basin system, which extends 2032 km in length and 1450 km in width.
 The bore is 1292 metres deep, with a surface temperature of 98 degrees Celsius.
-The water is cooled in ponds before being pumped 20 metres into the air from a 45,000-litre tank and then supplied to the town for drinking and household use, including the taps on the Town Common.
+The water is cooled in ponds before being pumped 20 metres into the air from a 45,000-litre tank, then supplied to the town for drinking and household purposes, including the taps on the Town Common.

 .jpg)

-When we first arrived, there were at most twenty vans, so our choice of sites was unlimited.
-We chose an area with a gravel base just over one kilometre from town and close to the bitumen road, which would keep us from being covered in dust from passing traffic—something that seems to happen more frequently when most people are not concerned about affecting others.
+When we first arrived, there were at most twenty vans, so we had plenty of choice in where to set up.
+We picked an area with a gravel base just over one kilometre from town and close to the bitumen road, which would spare us from being covered in dust from passing traffic—something that seems to happen more often when most people are not concerned about disturbing others.

-We left Birdsville at 6:10 the next morning to travel to Big Red for the Bash, aiming to be closer to the main arena and all the food vendors.
-However, we later found out that people had camped on the access road the night before, so we ended up camping five rows back from the main area.
+We left Birdsville at 6:10 the following morning to travel to Big Red for the Bash, aiming to be closer to the main arena and all the food vendors.
+However, we later discovered that people had camped on the access road the previous night, so we ended up camping five rows back from the main area.

 Our first four days involved walking, on average, just over six kilometres each day, inspecting the rigs and making a daily ascent up Big Red, which stands over forty metres tall.